 From a crazy computer to a young girl in search of a cure for her sick mother, The Realm Game is a point ‘n click adventure in which you control a young girl and… wait for it… a stone golem, of all things!
 How’s that for an odd couple?

 Oh, and have you heard that the Gateways editor might be released next month?
-It also seems that fans of Hotline Miami, everyone’s favorite murder/puzzle sim, are in for a treat, come May, including… Linux support!
+It also seems that fans of Hotline Miami, everyone’s favourite murder/puzzle sim, are in for a treat, come May, including… Linux support!
 Speaking of Linux, and to wrap things up, the trio of zombies in Three Dead Zed recently made the jump to that platform too, in search of delicious human brains (and to save a bunch of cats).